cahya-wirawan/indonesian-language-models/indonesia/README.md

 (*) something is wrong with the training on svm

-It shows that text classification using ULMFit outperformed other algorithms using classical machine learning or other neural network models.
+It shows that text classification using ULMFit outperforms other algorithms using classical machine learning or other neural network models.

 # Text Generation using the language model